 - Underinflation – This means the tires are not properly inflated, which can cause abnormal wear on the side walls of the tires.
 The side walls are thinner than the tread and not meant to meet the road surface.
 This creates a weak spot that can blow out.

-- Heat – During the summer months, the pavement temperature can rise to well over 100 degrees, causing the tire pressure to increase to bursting levels.
+- Heat – During the summer, the pavement temperature can rise to well over 100 degrees, causing the tire pressure to increase to bursting levels.

 - Road debris – Running over road debris can set the tire up for a blowout.
-This can happen immediately if the debris slices open the tire and the air releases immediately, or it can occur over time, such as if the tire picks up a nail.
+This can be immediate, especially if the debris slices open the tire and the air releases immediately.
+It can occur over time, such as if the tire picks up a nail.

-- Speeding – Speeding can result in greater friction on the tires, and a combination of friction and other tire issues can lead to a blowout.
+- Speeding – Speeding can result in greater tire friction, and a combination of friction and other issues can lead to a blowout.

 What to Do If You’ve Been Hurt in a Truck Tire Blowout Accident